PBDL Dataloader Project

 Batch Size vs Rollout: Furthermore, we observed that the batch size can impact the stability of autoregressive models.
 This is similar to the image domain where smaller batches are know to improve generalization, which is the motivation for using mini-batching instead of gradients over the full data set.
 The impact of the batch size on the stability and model training time is shown in Figure 3, for both investigated data sets.
 Models that only come close to the ideal rollout lenght at a large batch size, can be stabilized with smaller batches.
 However, this effect does not completely remove the need for unrolled training, as models without unrolling were unstable across all tested batch sizes.
 Note that models with smaller batches were trained for an equal number of epochs, as an identical number of network updates did not improve stability.
 For the Inc case, the U-Net width was reduced by a factor of 8 across layers to artifically increase the difficulty of this task, as otherwise all parameter configurations would already be stable.

 Figure 3: Percentage of stable runs and training time for different combinations of rollout length and batch size.
 Shown are results from the Traext data set (top) and the Inchigh data set (bottom).
-Grey configurations are omitted due to memorey limitations (mem) or due to high computational demands (-).
+Grey configurations are omitted due to memory limitations (mem) or due to high computational demands (-).

 Increasing the batch size is more expensive in terms of training time on both data sets, due to less memory efficient computations.
 Using longer rollouts during training does not necessarily induce longer training times, as we compensate for longer rollouts with a smaller number of updates per epoch.
 E.g., we use either 250 batches with a rollout of 4, or 125 batches with a rollout of 8.
 Thus the number of simulation states that each model sees over the course of training remains constant.
 However, we did in practice observe additional computational costs for training the larger U-Net model on Traext.
 This leads to the question which combination of rollout length and batch size is most efficient.